-In discussing our results of operations we use revenue, before fuel surcharge, (and fuel expense, net of surcharge), because management believes that eliminating the impact of this sometimes volatile source of revenue allows a more consistent basis for comparing our results of operations from period to period.
-During 2013, 2012 and 2011, approximately \$89.7 million, \$82.9 million and \$75.1 million, respectively, of the Company's total revenue was generated from fuel surcharges.
+In discussing our results of operations we use revenue, before fuel surcharge (and operating supplies and expense, net of fuel surcharge), because management believes that eliminating the impact of this sometimes volatile source of revenue allows a more consistent basis for comparing our results of operations from period to period.
+During 2016, 2015 and 2014, approximately \$50.1 million, \$61.6 million and \$94.4 million, respectively, of the Company's total revenue was generated from fuel surcharges.
 We also discuss certain changes in our expenses as a percentage of revenue, before fuel surcharge, rather than absolute dollar changes.
 We do this because we believe the high variable cost nature of certain expenses makes a comparison of changes in expenses as a percentage of revenue more meaningful than absolute dollar changes.